future-proof-iot/RIOT-rs/examples/testing/README.md

 ## About

-This application shows how to use the `embedded-test` based testing framework with Ariel OS applications.
+This application shows how to use the `embedded-test`-based testing framework with Ariel OS applications.

 ## How to run